 The Hisense H8F Android TV ($699) is a midrange smart TV that wants to be more, and sometimes succeeds, with a strong feature set, great color quality and a decent design.

 It's not a perfect TV, but it delivers plenty for the money.
-If you want a smart 4K TV for your home for less than $1,000, it's a solid choice.
+If you want a one of the best TVs for your home for less than $1,000, it's a solid choice.

 For a newer Hisense option, check out our Hisense H8G Quantum Series (65H8G) review.

 |Screen Size||65 inches|

 |Resolution||3840 x 2160|

 |HDR||HDR10, Dolby Vision|

 |Refresh Rate||60 Hz|